LionWeb-io/lionweb-java/website/docs/architecture/overview.md

 - LionWeb 2023.1
 - LionWeb 2024.1

-Each version is maintained in a way that allows for:
-- Independent evolution
-- Clear migration paths
-- Backward compatibility where possible

-## Extension Points

-The architecture provides several extension points:
-1. Custom serialization formats
-2. Additional validation rules
-3. New repository implementations
-4. Custom model transformations

 ## Future Considerations

 The architecture is designed to accommodate:
 - New LionWeb specification versions
 - Additional integration points
 - Performance optimizations
-- Enhanced tooling support